 Dredge pipe removals | Fraser River Pile and Dredge on behalf of Mainland Sand and Gravel

-In May 2022, Fraser River Pile and Dredge on behalf of Mainland Sand and Gravel submitted a request to amend PER No. 21-063.
-The request is to extend the expiry date of the existing permit for works located at the water lot fronting 19909 – 101 Avenue, Langley, British Columbia on lands and waters managed by the Vancouver Fraser Port Authority.
+In August 2022, amendment PER No. 21-063-01 was issued to Fraser River Pile and Dredge (the Applicant).
+The amendment approved the request to extend the expiry date of the existing permit for works located at the water lot fronting 19909 – 101 Avenue, Langley, British Columbia on lands and waters managed by the Vancouver Fraser Port Authority.

-An extension to the approved Dredge Pipe Removals (PER No. 21-063) with an expiry date of June 30, 2022 is required as the Applicant was not able to complete the works due to the high demand of the required A-frame support vessel.
-Under the current permit, the Applicant is removing two 660 millimeter diameter by 100 metre long steel pipes (approximately 30 to 40 metres of each pipe remains within Port Authority jurisdiction).
+An extension to the approved Dredge Pipe Removals (PER No. 21-063) with an expiry date of June 30, 2022 was required as the Applicant was not able to complete the works due to the high demand of the required A-frame support vessel.
+The Applicant is removing two 660 millimeter diameter by 100 metre long steel pipes (approximately 30 to 40 metres of each pipe remains within Port Authority jurisdiction).

-The Applicant has requested a permit extension to February 28, 2023 to complete the works during safe working conditions (i.e., outside peak freshet).
-There are no changes to construction activities or the scope of work outlined in the approved permit.
+The permit has been extended to February 28, 2023 to complete the works during safe working conditions (i.e., outside peak freshet).
+There are no changes to construction activities or the scope of work outlined in the approved initial permit.

 In June 2021, a project permit was issued to Fraser River Pile and Dredge on behalf of Mainland Sand and Gravel, to remove two, 660 millimeter diameter steel pipes at the former Mainland Sand and Gravel Port Kells Sand Depot located at the water lot fronting 19909 – 101 Avenue, Langley, British Columbia on lands and waters managed by the Vancouver Fraser Port Authority.